• Archives

 Share on FacebookShare on Twitter

-Marissa Mayer, Yahoo’s chief executive, is not expected to join Verizon, but she is due to receive a severance payout worth about $57 million, according to Equilar, a compensation research firm.
+This is a far cry from Yahoo’s peak value that reached an astonishing $125 billion in January 2000.
+Marissa Mayer, Yahoo’s chief executive, isn’t anticipated to join Verizon post-acquisition; however, she is likely to receive a hefty severance payout of about $57 million, according to the compensation research firm, Equilar.

-Verizon eventually confirmed this in a post a few hours ago by further saying the deal is going to be cash based and that “Yahoo will be integrated with AOL under Marni Walden, EVP and President of the Product Innovation and New Businesses organization at Verizon.”
+As confirmed by Verizon in a recent post, the acquisition deal is going to be cash-based.
+Post-acquisition, “Yahoo will be integrated with AOL under Marni Walden, EVP and President of the Product Innovation and New Businesses within Verizon.”

-In an interview earlier with CNBC, Marissa Mayer said she doesn’t see the sale of Yahoo as a failure but said she thinks “that overall when you look at what the company has achieved over its history and where we are today, I couldn’t be prouder of the team that we have and what we’ve been able to achieve,”
+In an interview with CNBC regarding the acquisition, Mayer steered clear from labeling Yahoo’s sale as a failure.
+She expressed, “Overall, when you look at what the company has achieved over its history and where we are today, I couldn’t be prouder of the team and what we’ve been able to achieve.”

 Related Posts: